devansh016/Minimal-News/README.md

     git checkout -b <new_branch_name>
     ```

-1. Set up the development environment.
-This will create a virtual environment and install all of the required development packages.

-    ```
-    source startup-dev.sh
-    ```

-1. Make changes to the code on that branch and commit.
+1. Make changes to the code on that branch, add your details in [res/contributors.json](contributors.json) and commit.
 1. Push the commit to GitHub.
     ```
     git push origin <new_branch_name>